jorgeeazr14/stryBoy/README.md

 ### Hi there, I'm Jorge Zambrano 👋

-## I'm a Student, Musician, Electronic and Developer!!
+## I'm a Electronic Engineer, Musician and Developer!

-- 🔭 Peruvian Electronic Engineering student at UNMSM
+- 👨‍🎓 Peruvian Electronic Engineer #Unmsm
-- 🌱 I’m currently working on audio digital signal processing
+- 👨‍💻  I’m currently working on fpga and audio proccesing.
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Finish my university thesis
+- 🥅 2023 Goals: Finish my university thesis, travel to Huaraz and start studing at a coder bootcamp
-- ⚡ I love playing guitar
+- ⚡ I love playing guitar and do music production in my free time!

-### How I work?

-Everything you do, do it with passion❤️

 ### Projects, lenguages, my work ?

-- 💻 I’m currently learning more about DSP, FPGA and AI
+- 💻 Nowadays, I’m more interested in web development and Cloud services.
+Leanguages I learned: Javascript, React, SQL, VHDL, C++, Python, and Cisco.
 - 💬 Ask me about anything about the repositories

 ### Connect with me: